savonet/book/streaming.md

 - `http` and `https` to download distant files over HTTP,
 - `annotate` to add metadata.

-Some other are defined in the standard library (in the file `protocols.liq`) using the `add_protocol` function which registers a new protocol.
+Some other protocols are defined in the standard library (in the file `protocols.liq`) using the `add_protocol` function which registers a new protocol.
 This function takes as argument a function `proto` of type